 - A resident of the county for 30 days before the election

 - NOT currently serving a sentence, probation or parole because of a felony conviction

 You may register to vote either in person or by mail.

 Registration forms are available online, as well as variety of locations across New Jersey, including: the Division of Elections,local election offices, municipal clerks offices, and DMV offices, and most state, county, and local social services agencies.

 The registration deadline is 21 days before Election Day.

-For 2017 New Jersey Primaries, the voter registration deadline is May 16th.
+For 2018 New Jersey Primary Election, the voter registration deadline is May 15th.
 New Jersey law does not specify when mailed registration forms must be postmarked or received; it is advisable to mail your form such that it is received 21 days before Election Day.
-We recommend getting your form in the mail by May 8th.
+We recommend getting your form in the mail by May 5th.